wezm/wezm.net/v2/content/posts/2020/new-design.md

 +++

 It's been more than 10 years since I started working on [the previous design] for this website 😅.
-This feels like a good point to come up with a one!
+This feels like a good point to come up with a new one!

 <!-- more -->